Public health priority: Urgent.

 All patients with suspected meningococcal infection should have blood collected as soon as possible for culture, polymerase chain reaction (PCR) testing, c-reactive protein and full blood count.
 Where appropriate, a sample of cerebrospinal fluid (CSF) should be collected for PCR, microscopy and culture.
-For meningococcal conjunctivitis refer to Section 12.
-Special situations.
+For meningococcal conjunctivitis (refer to Section 12 Special Situations).

 For further details of specimen collection, handling requirements and availability of testing, which may vary between locations, contact the relevant laboratory (refer to Appendices: National Neisseria Network (NNN) Laboratories).

 PCR tests for serogroup determination should be performed both from a confirmatory and epidemiological point of view.
 Serogroup identification can guide the public health response, particularly vaccination recommendations.
-PCR-assays for detecting regions in the siaD gene specific for serogroups B, C, W135 and Y are widely performed in Australia.
+PCR-assays for detecting regions in the siaD gene specific for serogroups B, C, W and Y are widely performed in Australia.

 Although meningococcal DNA can be detected up to 72 hours after initiation of systemic antibiotics, caution should still be taken when interpreting negative PCR results.
 In probable cases results should be assessed in conjunction with clinical presentation, duration and severity of disease and the timing of the initiation of systemic antibiotics in relation to collection of the specimen.

 Culture of N. meningitidis from blood, CSF or other normally sterile sites confirms a diagnosis of IMD.
 Additionally, cultures provide isolates for strain differentiation and antibiotic susceptibility testing.
-When meningitis is present CSF offers the best chance of yielding an organism for culture, but sensitivity is reported to decline from 72% to 42% after antibiotic treatment.
-The sensitivity of blood culture is reported to vary from 24-47% [49, 52] but falls to 5% or less if antibiotics have been given before collection.
+When meningitis is present CSF offers the best chance of yielding an organism for culture, but sensitivity is reported to decline from 72 percent to 42 percent after antibiotic treatment.
+The sensitivity of blood culture is reported to vary from 24-47 percent [52,55] but falls to 5 percent or less if antibiotics have been given before collection.

 The collection of throat swabs is not recommended for either cases of IMD or their contacts.